recrutangel/recrutangel/README.md

 - 👀 I’m interested in recruiting energized people to join Twilio
 - 🌱 I’m currently learning some coding but Im not that expert!
 - 💞️ I’m looking to collaborate on helping you to perform a better interview
-- 📫 How to reach me [...](https://www.linkedin.com/in/angel-ohara/)
+- 📫 How to reach my [LinkedIn](https://www.linkedin.com/in/angel-ohara/)

 <!---
 recrutangel/recrutangel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.